Aline MacMahon: Blacklisted

 During the 1950s MacMahon was blacklisted as a Communist sympathizer.
 Her name appeared in the notorious Communist watchlist pamphlet Red Channels.
 For years, the FBI had been surveilling her and her husband, including the couple's frequent international travel (for example, they sailed around the world in 1935–1936).

 Red Channels targeted her for being a council member of Actors' Equity, the theatrical labor union.
 She had also supported the 1948 presidential campaign of Progressive Party candidate Henry Wallace, and she was honorary vice-president of the League of Women Shoppers, a consumer advocacy group described as "Communist-inspired and therefore Communist-dominated and controlled", with the intent "to create mass feminine support in labor disputes."
 Because MacMahon was never called before the House Un-American Activities Committee (HUAC), she was more on the "graylist" than blacklist.
 However, it still brought her film acting career to an end.
 From 1955 to 1960, she could only get jobs in B-movies, and by the time the blacklist eased in the 1960s, there was no movie work for her.

 Death

 On October 12, 1991, Aline MacMahon died of pneumonia in New York City.
 She was 92.

-Papers
+Legacy

 The New York Public Library has a collection of MacMahon's papers that document various aspects of her life.
 They are housed in the library's Billy Rose Theatre Division.

 The first full-length biography of her, Aline MacMahon: Hollywood, the Blacklist, and the Birth of Method Acting, was published in 2022 by University Press of Kentucky.